If you live in Austin, you may know how often locals leave town for a quiet getaway while their house is rented out through Air B&B.

 Downtown Parking Spots

 Austin’s downtown has around 17,000 parking spots.
 This includes lots, garages, and street parking.
 Sometimes you can find a spot easily, but during SXSW that is down-right laughable.
-Here are some tips for finding and choosing the best parking in downtown Austin during the craziest time of the year.
+Here are some tips for finding and choosing parking in downtown Austin during the craziest time of the year.
 But, do be weary, all of these options probably require you to stake out a spot early in the day, because spots will go fast.

 - Find Free Parking: Did you know that there are certain areas where parking is free after certain hours?
 Many areas offer free parking between midnight and 8am, but north of 10th street parking is free after 6pm.
 What does that mean?
 You get to enjoy the end of happy hour without stressing about a parking ticket.
 And you only have to walk around 4 blocks to downtown.